Navigation & Routes

 File Imports

-- GPX files: The universal route exchange format.
-Export a GPX from any cycling platform (Komoot, Garmin Connect, RideWithGPS, etc.) and open it in Bike IQ.
+GPX files are the universal route exchange format.
+Export a GPX from any cycling platform (Komoot, Garmin Connect, RideWithGPS, etc.) and follow it in Bike IQ with full turn-by-turn navigation.

-To import, open a GPX or FIT file on your iPhone and select Bike IQ from the share sheet, or use the import option within the route planner.
+To import, open a GPX file on your iPhone and select Bike IQ from the share sheet, or use the import option within the route planner.

 Strava Routes